Siemens Healthineers: 20th century

 In Aschaffenburg, Germany, X-ray pioneer Friedrich Dessauer founded his own company, which later came to prominence under the name Veifa-Werke.
 The companies maintained close ties with each other, finally merging in 1932 to form Siemens-Reiniger-Werke (SRW).
-The company soon came to be viewed as the world's largest specialized electromedical company.
 Later, in 1933, Siemens introduced rotating anode tubes for X-rays that could withstand much greater electrical loads, laying the foundation for the development of modern X-ray tubes.

 Supported by Siemens in Erlangen, Inge Edler, a Swedish physician, and physicist Carl Hellmuth Hertz were intrigued by the idea of using ultrasound technology to achieve more precise heart diagnoses.
 In 1953, they became the first to use the ultrasound technique for echocardiography.
-Today, this powerful ultrasound process is a standard component of all cardiovascular examinations.

 In 1958, Elema-Schönander AB (subsequently Siemens-Elema AB) developed the first cardiac pacemaker implanted in a critically ill heart patient by surgeon Åke Senning.

-Siemens engineer Ralph Soldner developed the world's first "real-time" ultrasound unit, the Vidoson, in the 1960s.
-With this technology, technicians could view movements inside the body on a screen right while they were taking place, a feature that became especially important in obstetrics and pediatrics.
+In the 1960s, Siemens engineer Ralph Soldner developed the world's first "real-time" ultrasound unit, the Vidoson.
+With this technology, technicians could view movements inside the body on a screen as they were taking place.

-The company released its first computed tomography scanner, the Siretom, in 1975, a year after it exhibited its first tomographic image of a human head at the annual meeting of the Radiological Society of North America in Chicago.
-A typical examination took less than six minutes.
-The skull is scanned from various directions by an X-ray tube and a detector unit, and an image of absorption distribution in the brain is generated in the computer.
+In 1974, The company exhibited its first tomographic image of a human head at an annual meeting of the Radiological Society of North America, in Chicago.
+One year later, the company released its first computed tomography scanner, the Siretom.

-The first magnetic resonance imaging (MRI) scanner, Siemens' MAGNETOM system, came to the market in 1983.
-With the aid of powerful magnetic fields, MRI scanners produce high-quality cross-sectional images without exposing patients to ionizing radiation.

-In 1998, Siemens introduced the first track-based laboratory automation system, the ADVIA LabCell Automation Solution, allowing for increased efficiency and reduced costs.
+In 1998, Siemens introduced the first track-based laboratory automation system, the ADVIA LabCell Automation Solution.

-Siemens imaging devices use the syngo image processing software developed by the company in 1999.
-The software provides a single user interface for a large number of imaging systems, integrating patient-specific physiological and imaging data into clinical workflows.